miutone/miutone/README.md

 # miutone
-A multimedia project that enables accessibility and inclusion through automation (bg).
+A multimedia project that enables accessibility and inclusion through automation.